joshuafinch/Personal-Website/content/post/manage-your-build-settings-with-xcconfigs.md

 Just be sure to try your best to update your build settings in the future using this file, instead of manually setting (and overriding) the build settings in the Xcode build settings pane.

-In my next blog post, i'll be going over some of the other benefits you can gain from having multiple configurations, other than just conditional compilation which we've demonstrated here.
+In my next blog post, I'll be going over some of the other benefits you can gain from having multiple configurations, other than just conditional compilation which we've demonstrated here.